Head Start | Early Head Start

-Recruitment began on January 28, 2020, and is open all year.
+Recruitment begins on January 24, 2023, and is open all year.

-All applications submitted online will still require parents/guardians to meet with a Family Advocate for an in-person interview.
+All applications submitted online will still require parents/guardians to meet with a Family Advocate or Home Visitor for an in-person interview.

 Please bring the following:

-- Proof of income (the total money earned or received before deductions of the family of the child) for the past twelve months,
+Proof of gross income (the total money earned or received before deductions of the family of the child) for the past twelve months,

 Call us at (843) 937-7914 if you have any questions about CCSD's Head Start or Early Head Start programs.